2018-2019 Academic Catalogs

 - Grades eligible for exclusion are those earned five or more years ago at Minot State University.
 This policy does not apply to transfer credit from other institutions.

 Students who meet the eligibility criteria may request to have “F” grades previously earned at Minot State University excluded from their total credits earned and from grade point average (GPA) computations for the purpose of meeting scholastic continuance and graduation requirements.
 Excluded “F” grades, however, will remain on the permanent transcript.
-The courses for which reassessment is sought must be discussed in consultation with the Academic Advisor of Record and must be approved by the student’s major department chair and by the Dean of that college.
-Students with more than one major need approval from each appropriate chair and Dean.
+The courses for which reassessment is sought must be discussed in consultation with the Academic Advisor of Record and must be approved by the student’s major department chair and by the Assistant Vice President of Academic Affairs.
+Students with more than one major need approval from each appropriate chair and Assistant Vice President of Academic Affairs.
 This policy may be used only once during a student’s enrollment at Minot State University and cannot be revoked by the student after approval.
 Academic reassessment must be requested prior to the awarding of a baccalaureate degree.

 Students in the Teacher Education program need to be aware that the North Dakota Education Standards and Practices Board (ESPB) has the authority to determine how GPA is calculated for teacher certification purposes.
 ESPB has had a practice of determining GPA based upon ALL college courses taken by the applicant.
 ESPB adds all grades, including “F” grades, which have been reassessed by institutions to determine if a student meets the 2.5 minimum grade point average requirement for certification.